Tenet Healthcare Corporation (THC) and the Battle of Fundamental vs. Technical

 UBS gave “ Buy” rating to THC stocks, setting the target price at $39 in the report published on December 9, 2019.

-In the course of the last 5 trading sessions, THC went down by -2.80%, which changed the moving average for the period of 200 days to the total of +10.05% of gains for the stock in comparison to the 20-day moving average settled at $27.63.
-In addition, Tenet Healthcare Corporation saw -25.11% in overturn over the period of a single year with a tendency to cut further losses.
+In the course of the last 5 trading sessions, THC went down by -4.91%, which changed the moving average for the period of 200 days to the total of -6.71% of losses for the stock in comparison to the 20-day moving average settled at $27.97.
+In addition, Tenet Healthcare Corporation saw -27.22% in overturn over the period of a single year with a tendency to cut further losses.

 THC Stock Insider Trading